RoaddogLabs/BartMiniRambo-Firmware/README.md

 The settings are preconfigured for the stock configuration as shipped from Roaddog Labs.
 There are a few things to know that vary from a Marlin/RAMPS setup.

+_YOU DO NOT NEED TO CONFIGURE THE BOARD IF YOU GOT ONE OF OUR KITS_ _THE BOARD IS READY TO USE RIGHT OUT OF THE BOX_

 The stepper motor driver current settings are controlled using PWM.
 Those settings are in the [pins_MINIRAMBO.h](./BartMiniRambo/pins_MINIRAMBO.h) file.
 It's set for what we use in the Roaddog Labs bot farm.

 `#define DEFAULT_PWM_MOTOR_CURRENT  {900, 900, 850} // XY Z E0 `